-An impressive horse chestnut tree is at the entrance to a winding drive through a walled garden planted with lawn, roses, daffodils, wild flower meadow grasses and various young trees and shrubs.
+The house comprises a converted farm building with a Victorian semi-detached front overlooking the castle grounds.
+An impressive horse chestnut tree is at the entrance to a winding drive through a walled garden planted with lawn, roses, daffodils, wildflower meadow grasses and various young trees and shrubs.

 Access: Wheelchair accessible

+Eighteenth century listed Georgian house (formerly 2 cottages) with an impressive medieval stone entrance.
 Small walled garden with many roses (including climbers), patio, small trees and bedding plants.

 Access: Wheelchair access to a level terrace, 3 steps up to lawn

-Listed Georgian house built in the 1760s with later Bathstone front and former stables (now garage).
+Listed Georgian house built in the 1760s with later Bath Stone front and former stables (now garage).
+Traditional walled cottage garden with many roses, hydrangeas, camellias, clematis, honeysuckle, hostas, jasmine, mock orange, lavender, rosemary, delphiniums, pinks, lupins, peony, ferns, lilac and two lemon trees.

-Traditional walled cottage garden with roses, shrubs, climbers, bedding plants etc. An archway leads to a separate walled kitchen garden with beans, peas, tomatoes, cucumbers, sweetcorn, fig tree and blackcurrant.
+An archway leads to a separate walled kitchen garden with herbs, peas, beans, onions, potatoes, tomatoes, squashes, climbing courgette, sweetcorn, fig tree, dahlias, rhubarb and blackcurrant.

-Access: Wheelchair accessible but with a step up into garden and a small step into kitchen garden
+Access: Wheelchair accessible but with a step up into garden and a small step into kitchen garden (NB narrow path)

-The garden is approximately 1/3 of an acre with a hidden walled kitchen garden, a variety of ornamental & fruit trees, a wild flower area and more formal beds.
+Victorian house built in three stages between about 1850 and 1900.
+The garden is about a third of an acre with a hidden walled kitchen garden, a variety of ornamental & fruit trees, a wildflower area and more formal beds.

-Access: Wheelchair accessible but there is a small lip into the garden and some surfaces are uneven.
+Access: Wheelchair accessible but there is a small lip into the garden and some surfaces are uneven

 A garden using hardy perennial plants and, although small, uses the natural curves and undulations to lead the eye on to look around the corners.